wang9hu/cheatsheets-and-misc/myReactNote.md

 - **Higher-Order Components**
   - a higher-order component is a function that takes a component and returns a new component.

-React Hooks: functions that allow functional components the ability to do things that were typically only reserved for class components.
+**React Hooks**: functions that allow functional components the ability to do things that were typically only reserved for class components.
 <br>

 ### React Hooks